-Due to the small amount of inventory available for families, as units are available USHS will solicit Columbus Severity of Service Needs Assessments from Provider Agencies to be submitted electronically for clients the Provider Agency has determined have significant health or behavioral health challenges or functional impairments which require a significant level of support in order to maintain permanent housing as units become available.
-Out of the submissions the family with the highest priority and Columbus Severity of Service Needs Assessment will be invited to submit a complete USHS file.
+Due to the small amount of inventory available for families, Provider Agencies who determine a client to have significant health or behavioral health challenges or functional impairments which require a significant level of support in order to maintain permanent housing may electronically submit the Columbus Severity of Service Needs Assessment without solicitation.
+Clients determined by USHS Program Manager to have severe service needs will be invited to submit a complete USHS file.